 Ph.D.
 Environmental Systems Engineering, Cornell University, 1995

 B.S.
 Math, B.S.
 Astronomy and B.S.
 Physics, with honors University of Wisconsin-Madison, 1987

-Dr. Whiffen is currently developing the trajectory for NASA's Dawn Discovery Mission to orbit the giant asteroid Vesta and the dwarf planet Ceres.
-Dawn is using ion propulsion.
+Dr. Whiffen is currently developing trajectories for NASA's Dawn Discovery Mission to orbit the giant metallic asteroid Psyche launching in 2022.
+Previously, Dr. Whiffen served as lead mission designer on the Dawn mission to asteroid Vesta and dwarf planet Ceres.
+Dawn used ion propulsion.
 If a spacecraft's capability is measured by its ability to change its velocity, then Dawn will be the most capable spacecraft ever launched by a factor of three.
 This tremendous propulsive capability is required to visit and stay at both Vesta and Ceres.

 Mathis J.S., Whiffen G., "Composite Interstellar Grains," Astrophysical Journal, 341, pp808-822, 1989.